QUESTION & ANSWER

 Are your novels part of a series?

-Favorite movies?
+Favorite authors?

 Are you a plotter or pantser?